 Imagine your first grader stared blankly at the stack homework sheets in front of her.
 She sighed heavily, grumbled a long complaints, “Why do I need to do math?
 Can’t we just leave those numbers alone…..”

 Does that sound familiar to you?

-    Why Students Hate Math
+Why People Dislike Math

 According to this survey, many Americans report feelings of anxiety and frustration when faced with having to do math.